geosteffanov-personal/django-tutorial/README.md

 	- changed the URLconf of the polls app to make use of generic views
 	- created generic view classes

-5. Tutorial 05: Automatic Testing
+5. Tutorial 05: Automated Testing
-	-
+	- fixed bug of returning True for 'recency' of future blogposts and created an automated test for that